Last updated May 23, 2023

 Do I need to get an mpox test to get the mpox vaccine?

-No. The mpox vaccine can be used to prevent or lessen symptoms of illness in people who were exposed to a case and receive the vaccine within 14 days of exposure.
+No. The mpox vaccine can be used to prevent or lessen symptoms of illness in people who were exposed to a case and receive the vaccine within 14 days of exposure, as well as people who are at risk of exposure.
 People who believe they have been exposed to mpox and have symptoms should visit a health care provider to find out if they need to be tested.

 Vaccine

-Anyone who meets these criteria should talk with a health care provider to determine whether vaccination is right for them.
+Anyone who meets these criteria can talk with a health care provider to learn more about whether vaccination is right for them.
+A conversation with a health care provider is not required to get vaccinated.

 Some children may benefit from alternative options for post-exposure prophylaxis.
 Data shows that the Jynneos vaccine may not work well to protect infants under the age of six months from mpox illness.
 In these cases, public health will consult with Centers for Disease Control and Prevention and the child’s primary care provider to discuss available options.